University of Richmond trustees ‘suspend’ decision on building names with ties to slavery and segregation

 Ryland, a 19th-century founding president of the school, simultaneously enslaved people of African descent and received payments for their labor.
 Freeman, a prominent Richmond trustee in the early 20th century, supported racial segregation and eugenics.

 The board and the university’s president, Ronald A. Crutcher, had contended that keeping the names of Ryland on an academic hall and Freeman on a dormitory would be in keeping with the university’s educational mission.
-Crutcher, who is the first African American to hold the position, had said he wanted to ensure that the full, often painful, story of the university’s history was conveyed to future generations of students.
+Crutcher, who is the first African American to hold the position, had said he wanted to ensure that the full, often painful story of the university’s history was conveyed to future generations of students.
 The university released research reports on Ryland and Freeman in February.
 The university also added a name to what is now Mitchell-Freeman Hall, to honor African American newspaper editor John Mitchell Jr., who had often challenged Freeman’s views.

 But many students, faculty and staff members denounced the decision to keep the names of Ryland and Freeman.
 They said the names needlessly honored white supremacists and argued that the board did not take into account the views of the community, especially the perspective of students of color.
 Many other colleges and universities, in similar situations, have opted to rename buildings associated with problematic historical figures.